 Ontario's cap-and-trade plan raises cost of gasoline and home heating on Jan.
 1

-There are 1 comment on the Telegram story from 10 hrs ago, titled Ontario's cap-and-trade plan raises cost of gasoline and home heating on Jan.
-1. In it, Telegram reports that:
+There are 1 comment on the Canada.com story from 12 hrs ago, titled Ontario's cap-and-trade plan raises cost of gasoline and home heating on Jan.
+1. In it, Canada.com reports that:

 Ontarians will start paying for the Liberal government's ambitious cap-and-trade program almost immediately after it comes into effect Jan.
 1 with higher prices for gasoline and natural gas.
 The plan, which is aimed at reducing greenhouse gas emissions to 15 per cent below 1990 levels within four years, will drive the price of gasoline up 4.3 cents per litre and increase the cost of home heating by up to $6.70 a month.